awsdocs/amazon-efs-user-guide/doc_source/managing.md

 + [Using Key Policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*
 + [Using Grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html) in the *AWS Key Management Service Developer Guide*\.

-As a key administrator, you can import external keys and you can modify keys by enabling, disabling, or deleting them\.
+As a key administrator, you can import external keys\.
+You can also modify keys by enabling them, disabling them, or deleting them\.
 The state of the CMK that you specified \(when you created the file system with encryption at rest\) affects access to its contents\.
 The CMK must be in the `enabled` state for users to have access to the contents of an encrypted\-at\-rest file system\.

 ### Performing Administrative Actions on Amazon EFS Customer Master Keys<a name="use-kms-key"></a>